 Along with these basics, I have an assortment of dedicated side packs, pouches and lens cases that fasten to the sides of the bags.

-My Lowepro (www.lowepro.com) is my go-to bag for backpacking into rough terrain, where I may have to bring several days of equipment.
+My Mind Shift Rotation 180 is my go-to bag for backpacking into rough terrain, where I may have to bring several days of equipment.
 It never ceases to amaze me how much cra… I mean, gear I can pack into that thing.
-I usually add a side pouch for water and another for snacks.
+I usually use the side pouches for snacks and accessories.